gerardd33/Tidy/docs/Guide.md

 ```

 This might be a corner case but remember that this doesn't mean you can skip the values definition semicolon.
-In this case you must use two (one for skipping lambda curly brackets and one for ending value declaration:
+In this case you must use two (one for skipping lambda curly brackets and one for finishing the value declaration):

 ```